 3) Assess Your Resources

 Our recommendation is a multidisciplinary approach to spiritual exploration.
-Ideally, one that includes as many types of spiritual processes.
-This is exactly what our mission and vision are all about.
-There’s a list of these tools for the spiritual explorer below.
+Ideally, one that includes as many spiritual processes; it’s the goal of our mission and vision.
+There’s a shortlist of these tools below.

 Advances in distance learning make this a viable option for many.
-We provide both virtual learning and face-to-face instruction.
-One on one instruction is still the most effective for advanced levels.
+For example, we provide both virtual learning and face-to-face instruction.
+One-on-one instruction is still the most effective for advanced levels.
 That’s because these intricate spiritual technologies require personal feedback.
 Others may disagree with this assessment, but that is our experience.

-Develop your own schedule for spiritual practice, but don’t make it a routine where you practice without mindfulness.
-Mindless ritual is just that, and it serves no purpose, and your practice will yield less and less the more obsessive-compulsive you become.
+Develop your schedule for spiritual practice, but don’t make it a routine where you practice without mindfulness.
+Mindless ritual is just that, and it serves no purpose, and your way will yield less and less the more obsessive-compulsive you become.

 4) Start: Do it!